All posts by Auckland Unitarian

 Speaker & Worship Leader:- Alix Geard

-Follow this link to read the latest (August 2024) ANZUUA (Australia and New Zealand Unitarian Universalist Association) Newsletter.
+Follow this link to read the latest (June 2026) ANZUUA (Australia and New Zealand Unitarian Universalist Association) Newsletter.
+At the bottom of each newsletter is the opportunity to subscribe as an individual.

 Health and safety measures: We now have working air purifiers in the church, to help reduce the spread of any nasties.